Money matters

 Tuition fees

-Full-time higher education tuition fees are between £6,000 and £9,250 a year.
+Full-time higher education tuition fees are up to £9,790 a year for 2026-2027 entry.
 Find out the fees of courses that interest you on the institution's website

 Funding available